PaddlePaddle/Paddle/doc/fluid/design/data_pipeline/data_pipeline.md

 cat data | python resnet50.py
 ```

-The fact that the who collect the data might not be the same person who wrote `resnet50.py` inspires
+Since the person who collects the data might be different from the person who wrote resnet50.py:

 1. Fluid operators used in `resnet50.py` can recognize the file format of `data`, or, we need a standard data format.
-1. These operators need to be able to read the standard input.
+1. These operators need to be able to read from the standard input.

 ### Case 2: Data from Online Generators